Portmarnock Community School – A History

 Our Loreto connection means a lot to us as a community, and we are sure that Mary Ward would be particularly proud of the achievements of our female students both academically and across the full spectrum of curriculum and extra curricular activities.
 In the annals of history, many Loreto sisters, who will be recorded for the contribution they have made to Irish education, have served on the Board in the school including Sr Eileen Randles, Sr Mary O’Connor and most recently Sr Marie Celine-Clegg.
 Many other Loreto sisters have served in a variety of practical and advisory capacities including Sr Elaine McDonald and our Chaplain, Sr Gerardine Mullen.

-There have been four Principals at Portmarnock Community School although the first Mr. Leonard only served for a few months while the school was being established in 1979.
+There have been seven Principals at Portmarnock Community School, although the first Mr. Leonard only served for a few months while the school was being established in 1979.
 Mr. Pat O’Leary took over and was followed by Mr. David Sweeney.
-Mr. Pat O’Riordan was our next Principal followed by our current Principal, Ms Eithne Deeney.
-Mr. David Clarke , Ms Orla Molamphy and Ms Helen Dargan are the Deputy-Principals.
+Mr. Pat O’Riordan was our next Principal followed by Ms Eithne Deeney.
+Our current Principal is Ms Helen Tobin with Mr David Clarke Acting Up as Principal for almost nine months in 2022.
+Mr. David Clarke , Ms Orla Molamphy and Ms Elaine Moran are the Deputy-Principals.

 In terms of the Irish Education Landscape Portmarnock Community School is only a baby!
 However our Year Books, website, school displays and trophy cabinets tell a story of success, fun and great promise for a bright future.